 View the full Legislative History of Denver Zoning Code Text Amendments (PDF), which outlines zoning code changes adopted by City Council to date.
 The legislative history includes ordinance number, effective date, applicable Denver Zoning Code provisions, and keywords.
 Text amendments to the code follow the procedure set out in the Denver Zoning Code, Article 12, Section 12.4.11.

 By clicking on the redline versions, you can view and print a marked-up version of the text amendment to learn what changed.

 The Denver Zoning Code was originally published on June 25, 2010.
 The following are amendments to the original version of the code.

 The Denver Zoning Code was restated and republished on April 7, 2014.
 The following amendments are to the updated 2014 version of the code.

 The Denver Zoning Code was restated and republished on July 6, 2015.
-The following amendments are to the updated 2015 version to the code.
+The following amendments are to the updated 2015 version of the code.